revpriest/pyPriceAgent/README.md

 ----------------------
 By default we write files to ".new" and then rename them to overwrite the old version.
 I'm told this may not work on Windows.
-You can override the behaviour with secrets.py
+You can override the behaviour with secrets.py but if you do that don't CTRL-C as it runs or you'll keep destroying your data.